NVIDIA/aistore/docs/auth_node_join.md

 Never write a secret to logs, error responses, cluster metadata, or command output.

-The file must be readable by the AIS process and by nobody else: typically, K8s default mode `0400` owned by the account the node runs as.
-A credential that is group- or world-readable is rejected rather than used - a permissive mode is far more often an accident of provisioning than a deliberate choice.
+The file must be accessible by the AIS process and by nobody else: typically, K8s default mode `0400` owned by the account the node runs as.
+A credential that is group- or world-accessible is rejected rather than used - a permissive mode is far more often an accident of provisioning than a deliberate choice.

 ## Version Behavior